fabiojbg/ChatGPT-Discord-Bot/README.md

 4) Paste the bot token generated in the previous step in the DISCORD_TOKEN key in the .env file.

 5) Create an OpenAI account and generate an API key.
 Copy the OpenAI API key and OpenAI Organization keys to the OPENAI_KEY and OPENAI_ORGANIZATION keys in the .env file.
+You may need to buy some credits to use the ChatGPT api.

 6) Open a terminal in VS Code and run npm install.